Dwaynebok/bulmacss-workshop/readme.md

 ## Learning Objectives

-- We will learn about Bulma Css
+- We will learn about Bulma Css.
-- You will be able to create a responsive page
+- You will be able to create a responsive page.

 ##The Mission
 We will be building a landing page for a product using bulma css and it will be fully responsive and also add other interactive elements such as modals and tabbed content.

-Just think of a product that you would want to create a landing page for
+Just think of a product that you would want to create a landing page for.

 ## Quick install